shofi78/pipeline_data_wrangling_autos/README.md

-# Repository for practice simple pipeline wrangling and preprocessing data
+# Repository simple pipeline wrangling and preprocessing data for practice

 ## Description of project
-The aim of this project is to create a simple pipeline for data wrangling and preprocessing autos datasets.
-And also our task in the Data Analyst in the Data Wrangling section.
+The aim of this project is to create a simple pipeline and also our task in the Data Analyst in the Data Wrangling section.

 ## Objective
 Carry out the process of cleaning the data that has been collected from the website for the needs of advanced modeling analysis